M4RC1N76/Volunteer-app/README.md

 8. At the command prompt type `npm install`

    > **Note:** Inside the `app` folder there is `package-lock.json`.
 Everytime this is modified, it is advised to repeat step 6 before running the project.

    > **Note:** you may need to run `npm install --legacy-peer-deps` or `npm install --force`

 9. If you are on a Mac and want to run the iOS build of the app, go to the `app/ios` folder in a terminal window.
 At the command prompt type `pod install`

 10. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`

     > **Note** If the app has difficulty connecting to the API, you may need to specify your private IP address and API port number in `app/src/Config/index.ts`.
 You can find your IP address by following the instructions for your platform [here](https://www.techbout.com/find-public-and-private-ip-address-44552/); you made a note of the API port number earlier.
-In the line `STA_BASE_URL: 'http://localhost:3000'`, replace `localhost` with your own IP, and replace `3000` with the port number.
+In the line `STA_BASE_URL: 'http://localhost:3000'`, replace `localhost` with your own IP, and if necessary, replace `3000` with the port number.
 For example, if your IP is 192.168.1.50 and the API is listening on port 3000, the line should now read `STA_BASE_URL: 'http://192.168.1.50:3000'`.

 11. Type in command terminal: `npm run ios` or `npm run android`